-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Northwestern, approximately 17% of students took out student loans averaging $6,994 a year.
-That adds up to $27,976 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Northwestern, approximately 23% of students took out student loans averaging $5,696 a year.
+That adds up to $22,784 over four years for those students.

-How Much Money Do Northwestern Graduates Make?bachelor's degree recipients from Northwestern make around $69,000 per year during the early years of their employment.
+How Much Money Do Northwestern Graduates Make?students who graduate from Northwestern with a bachelor's degree go on to jobs where they make an average salary of $69,000 in their early years.
 This is good news for future Northwestern graduates since it is 73% more than the average college graduate's salary of $39,802 per year.